Command layer

 Command structure

-RUISA DOD consolidates critical operational signals into one coherent command view aligned with the RUISA doctrine, while keeping intervention logic, source thresholds, and internal response architecture behind protected layers.
+RUISA DOD organizes critical operational signals into one coherent command view aligned with RUISA doctrine, while keeping the calculation and routing concepts out of the public layer.

 RolesUsersInformationSituationActions

-This alignment transforms fragmented conditions into coordinated action and supports decisions in minutes or hours, not weeks or quarters, without disclosing the protected method that produces the command signal.
+This alignment helps transform fragmented conditions into coordinated action and supports decisions in minutes or hours, not weeks or quarters, without disclosing the internal method that produces the command signal.

 Key capabilities